koppe-pan/delta_modulation/README.md

 # How to run our original method.
+1. Tune the parameters in `Makefile`.
+  - `THRESHOLD` represents the threshold of quantization.
+  - `SR` represents the sampling rate.
+  - `L` represents the length of the learning vector.
 ## Setup before train
 1. place every original wav file into `./data/wav/`.
 1. execute `make setup_data` command.